cloudflare/cloudflare-docs/content/learning-paths/get-started-free/onboarding/_index.md

 # Onboarding

-Make sure your zone is set up correctly, so you can fully take advantage of Cloudflare’s performance and security benefits.
+Make sure your zone is set up correctly, so you can fully take advantage of Cloudflare's performance and security benefits.

 ## Objectives